Setting Up Your BusinessTAKE FIVE

 Try to avoid dashes, complicated names or lots of initials in your domain name.
 Not only will it be a pain to remember for visitors but it will be mistyped and you may not be found.

-Please ensure that the domain name is registered in your name (and therefore your company’s).
-You don’t want to be held hostage by a third party.
+Please ensure that the domain name is registered in your name (and therefore your company’s), that you know where it is registered (and how to login to the account) and that you are paying for your domain name.
+You don’t want to be held hostage by a third party who can’t or won’t let you have access to it.

 Check that the social media names for your new business are available on all platforms and then set up these platforms immediately (they can always be finished later).
 You’d be pretty upset to find that they’re no longer available once your carefully crafted website is complete.